Why visit Tasmania and why you need a Tasmania Road Trip Itinerary

 We stopped off for brunch in Swansea, at a cafe/restaurant called Saltshaker.
 It had amazing views out across the bay.
 And, because we were so early and it was midweek, we were the only ones there.
 The food was just what we needed.
 Plus, the coffee and lovely staff were much appreciated after two nights of sleeping in the car!

-Tasman NP has some of the most spectacular coastline in Tasmania.
+Tasman NP has some of the most spectacular coastlines in Tasmania.
 You can even do a multi-day hike across the sea cliffs.
-Sadly, we didn’t have time for that in our Tasmania road trip itinerary.
+Sadly, we didn’t have time for that on our Tasmania road trip.